Bill Ponsford: Triumph and retirement

 After the disappointments of the Bodyline series, Ponsford returned to domestic cricket in 1933–34, scoring 606 runs at an average of 50.50.
 At the end of the domestic season, he was selected for his third tour of England with the Australian team in 1934.
 Illness again interrupted Ponsford's English summer, causing him to miss the second Test at Lord's.
 In the final two Tests of the series, the two record breakers—Ponsford and Bradman—combined in two remarkable partnerships.

 In the fourth Test at Headingley, Bradman joined Ponsford at the fall of the third wicket when the Australians had scored only 39 runs (39/3).
 By the time Ponsford was dismissed hit wicket for 181, Australia were 427/4; the partnership had yielded 388 runs.
 Bradman went on to make 304.
-The partnership was the highest ever in Test cricket at the time and as of 2009 is still the highest fourth wicket partnership for Australia.
+The partnership was the highest ever in Test cricket at the time, and was the highest fourth wicket partnership for Australia until 2015.
 Wisden said of Ponsford's innings "... he hit the ball hard and placed it well when scoring in front of the wicket.
 Moreover, his defence was rock-like in its steadiness and accuracy."

 With the series locked at 1–1, the fifth and deciding Test at The Oval saw an even larger partnership between Bradman and Ponsford.
 The pair added 451 runs for the second wicket in an Australian total of 701 runs.
 Bradman scored 244 and Ponsford—again dismissed hit wicket—his highest Test score, 266.
 This partnership remained the highest in Tests until 1991 and the highest for the second wicket until 1997.
-As of 2009, it remains the highest ever in Australian Test history.
+As of 2026, it remains the highest ever in Australian Test history.
 Again Wisden was complimentary, saying "It would be hard to speak in too high terms of praise of the magnificent displays of batting given by Ponsford and Bradman" but noted that "Before Bradman joined him Ponsford had shown an inclination to draw away from the bowling of Bowes."

 In the four Tests that Ponsford for the English summer, he made 569 runs at an average of 94.83.
 His performance saw him named as one of the five Wisden Cricketers of the Year in 1935.

 It is, perhaps, scarcely too much to say that English bowlers last summer thought he was every bit as difficult to get rid of as Bradman.
 Never a graceful or elegant batsman, Ponsford could with greater emphasis be called sound and workmanlike.
 He seemed in 1934 to hit the ball much harder than when he was here in 1926 and 1930, while his placing improved out of all knowledge.
 A delivery overpitched to any degree, he almost invariably punished to the full, while he could cut and turn the ball to leg with great certainty.